The History of Amateur Radio

 To check online:

-Soon, a wired mesh connected cities all together from New Jersey to Florida using the new Morse code.
+Soon, a wired mesh connected cities from New Jersey to Florida using the new Morse code.
 Telegraph lines soon extended westward.
-In 1850, about 20 different telegraph companies installed an estimated 19,000 km (12,000 miles) of telegraph lines across the United States.
+In 1850, about 20 telegraph companies installed an estimated 19,000 km (12,000 miles) of telegraph lines across the United States.

 By 1855, the British and French built their first telegraph lines for the Crimean War.
 For the first time governments were able to communicate directly with commanders in the field, and newspaper correspondents "cabled" their first reports right from the front.